home26/WebsiteOfHong/content/project/agriculture/index.md

 ---
-title: Agricultural Monitoring System Based On IoT
+title: Agricultural Monitoring System Based On Internet of Things(IoT)
 summary: An example of using the in-built project page.
 tags:
 - Deep Learning